 “What about the man in this equation?
 Should he be cutting back on caffeine too?”

 Well, caffeine and male fertility appear to have an even bigger question mark when it comes to getting pregnant.

 Since coffee is often lumped into the category of other bad habits like cigarette smoking and recreational drug use, it’s often recommended that men simply abstain from caffeine intake when trying to conceive.

 However, data suggests that this sort of recommendation is not as clear-cut as many would believe.
 Based on the results from a systematic review of 28 papers that included almost 20,000 men, here are some findings to consider:

 Caffeine intake is associated with sperm DNA breaks, but not with other markers of DNA damage.

-Most semen parameters are not affected by caffeine intake, at least not from caffeine in coffee, tea and cocoa-containing drinks.
+Most semen parameters are not affected by caffeine intake, at least not from the caffeine in coffee, tea, and cocoa-containing drinks.

 Caffeine of sugar-sweetened soda negatively impacts semen volume, sperm count, and sperm concentration.